Ndoh-Ronald/my-portfolio/README.md

-this is my portfolio page with an atteached login and register page which enalbles users to login and register.
+this is my portfolio page with an atteached login and register page which enalbles users to login and register and view my portfolio.